Follow these five tips to make sure your rebranding is a success.

 Once you've completed the processes above, it's time to announce your rebranding.
 Rebranding is the perfect opportunity to tie into marketing opportunities.

 "Send an email to your customers letting them know that they're going to see some new things," Jones said.
 "Clearly explain your goals and reasoning for the rebrand, and assure them that the great service they've already been receiving will continue.
 Get the media involved.
 Draft up a press release and get it in front of key media outlets in your industry.
-Write a blog post (or two).
+Write a blog post discussing why you rebranded.
 Put out the word on social media.
 And prep your sales and customer service for how to inform current customers of the changes."

 The best way to announce a rebranding is with a sale, promotion or contest, according to Claire Jones, co-founder of digital marketing agency Witty Kitty.
 She added that it needs to be something engaging that gets your customers involved and highlights all the ways your rebrand will be best for them.
 Tie the rebranding into a fun event like a charity run or family fun day.

 Social media is an important marketing tool to announce your rebranding.
 Create new social media ads that highlight your rebranding efforts.
 Run social media giveaways as an incentive to spread the word about your relaunch.
-Schedule any rebranding events through social media to help advertise it to a larger audience.
+Schedule any rebranding events through social media to help advertise them to a larger audience.
+[Read related article: How to Rebrand Your E-commerce Business]

 "You also want to announce it in phases and not jump to dump it on people – slow and steady wins the race," Jones added.